apollojain/currency-xchange/README.md

 How to use
 ------------
 Want to use this file?
-Simply download it and then run
+Simply download it, cd into the directory,  and then run
+'''
+python server.py
+'''
+From there, you go to localhost:5000, where you can select the currency conversion you want.
+The program will give you the best conversion rate as well as a nice graph showing the steps that the algorithm took to get that conversion.

+Don't want to deal with the flask interface?
+In that case, run the following:
 '''
 python -i max_exchange.py
 '''